 After a mosquito bite or bee sting, mix one capsule of activated charcoal with ½ tablespoon of coconut oil, and dab on affected area.
 Reapply every 30 minutes until itching and discomfort are gone.
 As activated charcoal stains nearly everything it touches, wrap with a bandage

-Activated charcoal uses help promote a healthy digestive tract by removing toxins that cause allergic reactions, oxidative damage and poor immune system function.
+It helps promote a healthy digestive tract by removing toxins that cause allergic reactions, oxidative damage and poor immune system function.
 By removing the toxins from your system, it can reduce joint pain, increase energy and increase mental function.

 Environmental factors, including pesticides on food, chemicals in the water we drink and exposure to mold, create a toxic burden in our bodies.